modir/using-laminas-framework-book/version2/docs/forms.md

 The `sendMail()` method will return `true` if the E-mail message sent successfully; otherwise it will return `false` (line 33).

-I> Configuring mail system for your web server is a rather complex task.
-It typically I> requires installing sendmail and configuring the server's MX DNS record to use certain I> mail server (either local mail server, e.g. [Postfix](http://www.postfix.org/), I> or remote server, like Google Mail).
+> Configuring mail system for your web server is a rather complex task.
+It typically
+> requires installing sendmail and configuring the server's MX DNS record to use certain
+> mail server (either local mail server, e.g. [Postfix](http://www.postfix.org/),
+> or remote server, like Google Mail).
-I> Because of the complexity of the topic, it is not discussed in this book.
-You can find I> additional information on configuring mail for your particular system online.
+> Because of the complexity of the topic, it is not discussed in this book.
+You can find
+> additional information on configuring mail for your particular system online.

 Now, register the `MailSender` service in your `module.config.php` file as follows: